 Leah loves guiding flamenco and classical guitarists through all stages of learning, beginning to advanced.
 She offers the group online class Spanish Fingerstyle Guitar every Tuesday for beginning and intermediate guitarists.
-For private lessons, keep reading.
+For private lessons, please read below!

 Lessons with Leah are positive and productive, and she adapts her teaching to give each individual the kind of instruction they need to enjoy the guitar and develop musically.
 She has been teaching for over ten years and gives careful thought and attention to her students' needs and interests when planning their curriculums.